go-to-k/image-scanner-with-trivy/README.md

   repository: image.repository,
   // If you output the scan logs to other than the default log group, you can specify this option.
   scanLogsOutput: ScanLogsOutput.cloudWatchLogs({ logGroup: new LogGroup(this, 'LogGroup') }),
-  // If you customize the default log group for scanner lambda, you can specify these options.
+  // If you customize the default log group for Scanner Lambda, you can specify the following options.
   // Now only changing the removal policy and retention days are supported.
   defaultLogGroupRemovalPolicy: RemovalPolicy.DESTROY,
   defaultLogGroupRetentionDays: RetentionDays.ONE_YEAR,